-Yoga is a form of exercise originating from South Asian cultures.
+Yoga is a type exercise originating from South Asian cultures.
 There are multiple types of yoga, such as ashtanga, Hatha, and vinyasa, each with different focuses and purposes.
 It often involves engaging in mindfulness, moving your body to form poses, and managing your breathing.
-Yoga is very different from other forms of exercise like aerobics and resistance training; the main focus of yoga is achieving harmony between the body and the mind.
-Although it can technically be considered a form of exercise, it is also a form of meditation.
+Yoga is very different from other types of exercise, like aerobics and resistance training — the main focus of yoga is achieving harmony between the body and the mind.
+Although it can technically be considered exercise, it’s also a form of meditation.

 Below are seven benefits of practicing yoga regularly, with many of these benefits having scientific explanations to support them.